Basic Information

 Buildings

-- The plantation has three of the few remaining slave cabins on Edisto Island.
+- At one time there were perhaps as many as 25 slave cabins.
+In the early 2000s, the plantation had three of the few remaining slave cabins on Edisto Island.

 - National Register of Historic Places

-Nomination Form - submitted in 1986 - requires Adobe Reader
+Nomination form - PDF - submitted in 1986

 Photographs, architectural overview